MooersLab/pymolsnips/README.md

 There is not a pml language available yet for *Light Table*.
 Python will have to do as the language for now.
-Use `.py` as your file extension while editing the file in Light Table and then save the file with the pml extension.
+Use `.py` as your file extension while editing your script file in Light Table, and then save your script file with the pml extension.

 <A href=#FASTLINKS2>Return to list of editors above.</A>